 What are the possible side effects of mesna (Mesnex)?

-- nausea or vomiting;
+- racing heartbeats; or

 What is the most important information I should know about mesna (Mesnex)?